-During the course of the Study, NMWD ran public advertisements in the Marin Independent Journal (IJ) to keep the public informed of its progress, including the public workshop.
+During the course of the Study, NMWD ran public announcements in the Marin Independent Journal (IJ) to keep the public informed of its progress, including the public workshop.
 NMWD has developed a dedicated New Water Supplies webpage, along with periodically posting water supply news stories on its website: www.nmwd.com.
-Copies of the public ads are included in Appendix A.
+Copies of the public news releases are included in Appendix A.

 On January 25, 2022, NMWD conducted a duly-noticed public workshop with NMWD's Board of Directors (Board) and the general public.
 The workshop was held to engage the NMWD Board members and the general public in reviewing the potential water supply alternatives and in understanding the criteria used for their evaluation.
 The purpose of the public workshop was to obtain input from the Board members and public so that their concerns are noted and/or addressed, as allowed by the scope of the Study, prior to its completion.
-Minutes from the Board Workshop are included in Appendix B.